HerrHase/tiny-hamburger/README.md

 # Tiny Hamburger

-Part of Tiny Components, small Helpers for Frontend Development.
-This is a Hamburger Menu.
+Part of Tiny Components, this is one of many Components for Frontend Development.
 It used the Framework [RiotJS v4](https://riot.js.org/).

+This Component is a Hamburger Menu.

 ## Usage